Enjoying our puzzle hints?

 Blue group — HOMOPHONES OF KINDS OF DOGS, FAMILIARLY

-Why is “PITT” in the Blue group?
+Why is “PEEK” in the Blue group?

 Word definitions